wavefrontHQ/docs/pages/doc/ts_atEpoch.md

 ```
 atEpoch(<epochTime>, <tsExpression>)
 ```
-Returns a single value from the time series described by the expression.
+Returns the value at the specified time for the time series described by the expression.
 The returned value is displayed continuously across the chart, so you can use it as a reference value for comparing against the results of other queries of you can compare results at precise times.

 ## Parameters
 <table>